Detail Reinforcement Diffusion Model: Augmentation Fine-Grained Visual Categorization in Few-Shot Conditions: Introduction

 \section{Introduction}

 \IEEEPARstart {F}{i}ne-grained visual categorization (FGVC) aims to achieve the recognition of subclasses that exhibit tiny visual distinctions within the same large class (e.g., birds~\cite{wah2011caltech}).
 Related studies have been extensively applied to autonomous vehicles~\cite{8591961,sadeghi2020system} and pharmaceutical products~\cite{yi2022pharmaceutical,9870199}.
 Compared to general images, fine-grained images usually have similar features and are affected by interferences such as posture, perspective, and occlusion~\cite{ye2023image}.
 Therefore, the key to achieving FGVC often lies in discovering discriminative regions.
-This process is often achieved through the localization branch network~\cite{he2018stackdrl,zheng2020fine} or implicitly learned in end-to-end training~\cite{ding2019selective,ye2022discriminative}.
-While automatically identifying these regions from a large-scale labeled dataset is feasible, many practical FGVC tasks lack such datasets because annotating fine-grained data is time-consuming (e.g., labeling different bird species requires a skilled expert) and sometimes even infeasible (e.g., high-value military targets).
+This process is often achieved through the localization branch network~\cite{he2018stackdrl,zheng2020fine} or implicitly learned in end-to-end training~\cite{ding2019selective,ye2022discriminative,wang2022r2}.
+While automatically identifying these regions from a large-scale labeled dataset is feasible, many practical FGVC tasks lack such datasets because annotating fine-grained data is time-consuming, and labeling rare subclasses demands experienced expertise.
+For instance, in the medical domain, discerning subtle feature differences among different subtypes of diseases, or in the industrial sector, identifying minute variations among components, and in ecology, recognizing specific types of pests or diseases are particularly reliant on expert annotation.
 The ability of deep neural networks to process fine-grained few-shot learning~(FSL) is crucial for practical applications.
-Unfortunately, existing methods still perform much worse than weakly supervised methods on several few-shot benchmarks.
+Unfortunately, existing methods still perform much worse than weakly supervised methods on several few-shot benchmarks~\cite{hong2022semantic}.
 Networks often struggle to select the correct regions for recognition and tend to overfit pseudo-features from the training data~\cite{shu2022improving}.